OpenRLHF/OpenRLHF/docs/ppo_examples.md

 Human: Please introduce the game GTA5

 Assistant: GTA5, or Grand Theft Auto V, is an action-adventure video game developed by Rockstar North and published by Rockstar Games.
 It was released in 2013 for the PlayStation 3 and Xbox 360, and later in 2014 for the PlayStation 4 and Xbox One.
-The game is set in the fictional city of Los Santos, based on Los Angeles, and follows the story of three criminals as they plan and execute heists.
+The game is set in the fictional city of Los Santos, based in Los Angeles, and follows the story of three criminals as they plan and execute heists.

 GTA5 is an open-world game, meaning that players can explore the game's vast and detailed world at their leisure, completing missions, engaging in side activities, and interacting with other characters.
 The game features an extensive array of vehicles, from cars to boats to planes, and players can use them to travel around the city and engage in various forms of criminal activity.